 01227 450661 / 07818061608 (preferred)

-I am an experienced psychotherapist, previously NHS, with over 25 years of experience working with clients who are in crisis or need support at a difficult time.
+I am an experienced psychotherapist, previously treating clients within the NHS, with over 25 years of experience working with those who are in crisis or need support at a difficult time.

 Even those of the sunniest disposition need help at some time in their lives to overcome difficulties.
 It may be that a problem has persisted for a long time with no obvious solution; perhaps it would be too difficult to share a problem with friends and relations; maybe its not known what the problem is, there is just a lingering sense of unease; perhaps its been hard to adjust to change or relationships have become conflicted.
 Whatever the source of the problem, talking to someone really can help.